Find Affordable College Courses

 $4,488 Average Tuition & Fees

-Our analysis found Waukesha County Technical College to be the best value school for special education students who want to pursue a degree in Wisconsin.
-WCTC is a moderately-sized public school located in the suburb of Pewaukee.
+Our 2023 rankings named Waukesha County Technical College the best value school in Wisconsin for special education students.
+WCTC is a medium-sized public school located in the suburb of Pewaukee.

-The average tuition and fees for an in-state undergraduate at WCTC are $4,488 a year.
+In-state tuition fees for undergraduate students at WCTC are $4,488 per year.

 Read More…